 Provides authoritative information on the full range of health-related issues, from current disease and disorder information to in-depth coverage of alternative medical practices, and more.

 Explores the experience of hunger and food insecurity among college students at a large, public university in north Texas.
-Ninety-two clients of the campus food pantry volunteered to share their experiences through qualitative interviews, allowing the author to develop seven profiles of food insecurity, while at once exploring the impact of childhood food insecurity and various coping strategies.
+Through a series of interviews of 92 food pantry clients, the author developed seven profiles of food insecurity, while also exploring the impact of childhood food insecurity and various coping strategies.

-"In the United States today, 50 million people don't have enough food.
-How is this possible in one of the world's wealthiest countries?
-Why hasn't the problem been solved?
-Is it simply an economic issue?
-Challenging conventional wisdom, the authors of Hunger in the Land of Plenty explore the causes and consequences of food insecurity; assess some of the major policies and programs that have been designed to reduce it; and consider alternative paths forward." --Publisher's description.
+Challenging conventional wisdom, the authors explore the causes and consequences of food insecurity; assess some of the major policies and programs that have been designed to reduce it; and consider alternative paths forward.

 In the US, there is a wide-ranging network of at least 370 food banks, and more than 60,000 hunger-relief organizations such as food pantries and meal programs.
 These groups provide billions of meals a year to people in need.
 And yet hunger still affects one in nine Americans.
 What are we doing wrong? -Amazon.com's description.